 C14 Yes No

 C14 Does your institution have an

 application closing date? Х

 C14 Application closing date (fall):

 C14 Priority date:

-C15 Yes No C15 Are first-time, first-year students accepted for terms other than Х
+C15 Yes No

+C15 Are first-time, first-year student s accepted for terms other than Х

-C16 Notification to applicants of admission decision sent (fill in one only)
+C16 Notification to applicants of add mission decision sent t (fill in one o nly)

 C16 On a rolling basis beginning

-(date): 1-Sep
+' , Yes

-C16 By (date):
+By (date):

 C16 Other:

-C17 Reply policy for admitted applicants (fill in one only)
+Reply policy for admitted applie cants (fill in one only)

-Reply policy for admitted applic y/

-C17 Must reply by (date):

-C17 No set date:
+Must reply by (date): No set date: X

-C17 Must reply by May 1 or within
+- Must reply by May 1 or within ^

-weeks if notified
+017 weeks if notified

 thereafter

 C17 Other:

+•

-C17 Deadline for housing deposit (MM /DD):
+Deadline for housing deposit (MM I/DD):

-C17 Amount of housing deposit: \$250.00

-C17 Refundable if student does not en roll?
+Amount of housing deposit: Refundable if student does not er aroll?

-C17 Yes, in full
+C17 II OII ?

-C17 Yes, in part Х
+C17 Yes, in part

 C17 No

-C18 Deferred admission
+Deferred admission

+C18 Deservous in etitution allow studen to to postpopo openilos ant often Yes No

-C18 Yes No Does your institution allow students to postpone enro admission? ollment after х C18 If yes, maximum period of postponement: 1 semester
+C18 Does your institution allow studen admission? its to postpone enrolling ent after х

+C40 If yes, maximum period of postpo noment: 1 an maatar

+CIO in yes, maximum pendu or postpo nement.
+1 se mester

 C19 Early admission of high school students

-C19 Yes No C19 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high x school graduation?
+C19 Yes No

+C19 Does your institution allow high so

+first-time, first-year (freshman) stu idents one year or mor e before X

+high school graduation?

+Can Common Application Ougation removed from ( TDC (Initiated during 200 6 2007 avala)
-C20 Common Application

-Question removed from CDS.
+C20 Common Application Question removed from ( JDS.
+(Initiated during 200 10-2007 Cycle)

-(Initiated during 2006-2007 cycle)

-Early Decision and Early Action Plans
+Early Decision and Early A ction Plans

-Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks х students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2010 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:
+C21 Early Decision

+C21 Yes No

+C21

+that permits students to apply and

+decision well in advance of the re asks students to commit to attend X

+year (freshman) applicants for fall t-time, mst-

+C21 If "yes," please complete the follo

+First or only early decision plan cl •

+First or only early decision plan no

+Other early decision plan closing

+Other early decision plan notificat

+For the Fall 2014 entering class a a 414, 141

+C21 Number of early decision applicat Number of applicants admitted ur

+C21

+at , ca. can, accide p.w.i.

+Early action

-022 C22 Yes No
+C22 Yes No

+Common Data Set 2014-2015

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? x
+notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your х

-C22 If "yes," please complete the following:
+If "yes," please complete the following:

-C22 Early action closing date
+Early action closing date •

-C22 Early action notification date
+Early action notification date

+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+If "yes," please complete the following: Early action closing date Early action notification date notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+If "yes," please complete the following: Early action closing date